CodeJugalbandi/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 }
 ```

-**BRAMHA** As you can see, these are simply waiting in the queue to be served.
+**BRAHMA** As you can see, these are simply waiting in the queue to be served.

 ```shell
 $> java Client